cherrypy/cherrypy/sphinx/source/glossary.rst

       at least one page handler.

    controller
-      Name commonly given to a class owning at least one exposed method
+      Loose name commonly given to a class owning at least one exposed method

    exposed
       A Python function or method which has an attribute called `exposed`